 Moving across London to the world’s leading museum of art, design and performance, the V&A will show Kimono: Kyoto to Catwalk until 25 October.
 A standout autumn line-up also includes Renaissance Watercolours, highlighting the pivotal role that some paintings played in detailing the natural world.
 Opening in November 2020, exact dates are yet to be confirmed.

 For the first time in its 252-year history, the Royal Academy of Arts' Summer Exhibition has been moved to autumn.
-The famous celebration of art showcases works by household names and emerging talent, and can be viewed from 6 October 2020 to 3 January 2021.
+The famous celebration of art showcases works by household names and emerging talent and can be viewed from 6 October 2020 to 3 January 2021.
 Tickets are on public sale from 9 September.

 Another unmissable Royal Academy show for autumn will be Tracey Emin/Edvard Munch: The Loneliness of the Soul.
-Opening on 15 November 2020, it will take you on a journey through Emin’s work and reveal its connection to her life-long passion for the works of Edvard Munch.
+Opening on 15 November 2020, it will take art fans through a journey of Emin’s work and reveal its connection to her life-long passion for the works of Edvard Munch.

 Plymouth’s exciting new multi-disciplinary arts and heritage centre, The Box, is set to open to the public for the first time on 29 September 2020.
 A free gallery that will be the largest of its kind in Britain, don’t miss its pioneering Mayflower 400: Legend & Legacy exhibition.
 Created in partnership with the Wampanoag Advisory Committee, it will commemorate 400 years since the first voyage of the Mayflower from Plymouth to America.

-From a gallery on England’s south coast to its vibrant northern hubs, those in the northeast can book a visit to the BALTIC Centre for Contemporary Art in Newcastle.
-Here, you'll have the chance to see the first solo exhibition of Abel Rodriguez, a Nonuya elder who has his roots in the Cahuinarí river region of the Colombian Amazon.
+From a gallery on England’s south coast to its vibrant northern hubs, visitors to the northeast can book a visit to the BALTIC Centre for Contemporary Art in Newcastle.
+Here, they'll have the chance to see the first solo exhibition of Abel Rodriguez, a Nonuya elder who has his roots in the Cahuinarí river region of the Colombian Amazon.
 Free tickets can be booked until the display closes on 8 November 2020.

 Newcastle’s Laing Art Gallery will feature another exhibition that explores the close ties between art and culture, when Art Deco by the Sea opens on 17 October 2020.
 One for the art-loving anglophile, it will delve into the relationship between the art deco movement and British seaside culture during the 1920s and 1930s.